-Recurrence.
-Fibroids return after surgery in 10% to 50% of women, depending on the original fibroid problem.
+Fibroids return after surgery in 10 to 50 out of 100 women, depending on the original fibroid problem.
 Fibroids that were larger and more numerous are most likely to recur.3 Talk to your doctor about whether your type of fibroid is likely to grow back.

 Risks may include the following:

 When trying to get pregnant after myomectomy.
 Because fibroids can grow back, it is best to try to conceive as soon after a myomectomy as is safely possible and your recovery from surgery is complete.

 When incisions have been made into the uterine wall to remove fibroids, future pregnancy may be affected.
 Sometimes placenta problems develop, such as placenta abruptio or placenta accreta.
 During labor, the uterus may not function normally, which can make a cesarean delivery necessary.